The Spotted Lanternfly, Lycorma delicatula, an invasive planthopper, has been discovered in Berks County, Pennsylvania.

 Currently a quarantine is in place to stop the movement of this pest to new areas and to slow its spread within the quarantine.
 The quarantine affects a variety of plant, wood and stone products.
 Surveys are currently underway to determine the complete spread of this pest in Southeastern Pennsylvania.
 Efforts are also underway to ensure the Spotted Lanternfly is not present in other parts of the commonwealth.

 Not sure if you're in the quarantine?
 Use Dept. of Ag's interactive map!

-The quarantine may be expanded to new areas as further detections of the Spotted Lanternfly are detected and confirmed.
+The quarantine may be expanded to new areas as detections of the Spotted Lanternfly outside of the quarantine zone are confirmed.
 Intentional movement of the Spotted Lanternfly is expressly prohibited and is a serious offense.
 Violations could result in criminal or civil penalties and/or fines.

 - Any living stage of the Spotted Lanternfly, Lycorma delicatula.
 This includes egg masses, nymphs, and adults.